pereznetworks/TD-Project8/README.md

 - maybe gulp-useref will address the issue I found with build tags not working

-## DONE:
+## Milestones:

 - Migrated syntax work for Gulp v4

-- Project Meets-Expectations and Extra Credit features complete and working
+- Project Requirements and Dev Server features complete and working

 ## Dev Server as part of Build process: